KhanRameen/The-Nestjs-App/README.md

 </p>

-*It wasn’t just the logo that attracted me to NestJS, I wanted to learn how to build a structured and scalable backend after experiencing the challenges of poorly designed APIs as a frontend developer*
+*trust me, it wasn’t just the logo that attracted me to NestJS, I actually wanted to learn how to build a structured and scalable backend after experiencing the paing of poorly designed APIs as a frontend developer :)*

 **Project**: A simple REST API built with **NestJS** to practice core backend concepts.